marcriehm/kubernetes-research/Architecture.md

 Control loops are orthogonal in that each is specialized to monitor one aspect of Kubernetes.
 Each controller takes care of its own task and does not consider events outside of its domain.
-Each control loop watches the state of the cluster and makes changes to move the current state of the sysgtem into the desired state.
+Each control loop watches the state of the cluster and makes changes to move the current state of the system into the desired state.
 Control loops manage state as follows:

 1. Obtain desired state;